UoB-COMSM0166/2025-group-14/README.md

 #### Qualitative Evaluation

-In the quantitative evaluation, we used the Think Aloud empirical evaluation method to get feedback about the user experience of playing our game, and identify and issues.
-We asked participants to perform two tasks: (i) to complete two loops around our prototype circuit canal (under no contraints) and (ii) to complete the same loops but without being caught by the pursuing boat.
+In the quantitative evaluation, we used the Think Aloud empirical evaluation method to get feedback about the user experience of playing our game, and identify issues.
+We asked participants to perform two tasks: (i) to complete two loops around our prototype circuit canal (under no contraints) and (ii) to complete the same loops but without letting the pursuer too close to them.
 As they did the tasks, a facilitator encouraged the participants to speak their thoughts out loud, describing their feelings and reactions to the gameplay in real time.
 Two observers recorded the feedback, and the team later discussed the results and categoried them into meaningful groupings.

 The following describe the categories of contructive criticism we received from our participants, and the changes that we made to the game in response.